 In order to provide research data, the IAB draws on the register data generated during the administrative process, which is collated in the data warehouse of the Federal Employment Agency’s statistics department.
-This includes information on the services provided under labour market policy, on measures such as careers advice and preparation and on employment that is above the earnings threshold for social insurance contributions.
-The IAB adapts this information to meet the needs of research and turns it into research data.
-Additional data is used from quantitative studies and panels and from qualitative surveys of companies, people, households and job centres.
-In accordance with data protection provisions, a wide range of data sources such as company and personal data can be combined using record linkage methods.
+This includes information on the services provided under labour market policy, on measures such as careers advice and preparation, and on employment that is above the earnings threshold for social insurance contributions.
+The IAB adapts this information to meet the needs of research and develops it into research data.
+Additional data is used from quantitative studies and panels and from qualitative surveys of companies, individuals, households and job centres.
+In strict compliance with data protection provisions, a wide range of data sources such as company and personal data can be combined using record linkage methods.
 The resulting data products are made available internally for research and as a basis for policy advice.
 They are then processed further and made available across various channels in anonymised form to the national and international research community via the Federal Employment Agency’s Research Data Centre at the IAB.
 External data sources are also harnessed, most notably large, partly unstructured data (big data), which includes audio recordings of interviews taken with the permission of the interviewees.

 Activities